-Smith has three events left on her Rio program, with the mixed 10m air rifle prone SH1 next up on Saturday.
+Smith has three events remaining on her Rio program, with the mixed 10m air rifle prone SH1 next up on Saturday (13 September).

 The nine-time Paralympic gold medallist is competing at her 12th and final Paralympic Games.

 “She’s a very experienced athlete, a very successful athlete, but she’s a charming person.
-And I can see everyone in the team just thinks just to have her along on her merits is iconic”.
+And I can see everyone in the team just thinks that just to have her along on her merits is iconic.”